 b) Ledgered lines of credit

 A ledgered line of credit, also called sales ledger financing, is a special type of asset-based loan.
-It operates as a standalone facility that finances your accounts receivable only.
+It operates as a standalone facility that finances only your accounts receivable.

 Ledgered lines typically operate with a borrowing base certificate, A/R schedule, or similar document.
 The lines have several advantages, are simple to implement, and have fewer covenants than bank lines of credit.

-c) SBA loan and a working capital lines
+c) SBA loan and a working capital line

-One alternative for some middle market companies is combining a SBA loan with an accounts receivable revolving line.
-The SBA loan is secured against physical assets and can go up to $5 million.
+One alternative for some middle-market companies is combining an SBA loan with an accounts receivable revolving line.
+The SBA loan is secured against physical assets of up to $5 million.
 The accounts receivable factoring line is used to finance the A/R. This line provides a revolving facility to improve cash flow.

-Note that this structure requires that the SBA lender subordinate their position on Accounts Receivable to the factoring company.
-Only a few SBA lenders are open to this arrangement and typically work only with specific factoring companies.
+Note that this structure requires that the SBA lender subordinates its position on accounts receivable to the factoring company.
+Only a few SBA lenders are open to this arrangement, and they typically work with only specific factoring companies.

 d) Accounts receivable factoring